Prajwal-Pawar/FileLink/README.md

 - Technologies used :
   1. express
+  2. Nodejs
-  2. Mongodb : for DB
+  3. Mongodb : for DB
-  3. ejs : view engine

 ---

 - libraries used :

   1. mongoose
+  2. ejs : view engine
-  2. multer : for file upload
+  3. multer : for file upload
-  3. bcrypt : for encrypting password
+  4. bcrypt : for encrypting password

 ---